dappcamp/grocery-shop/README.md

     git checkout -b my-name
     ```

--   Paste the code from Remix to `src/GroceryShop.sol` file and commit it.
+-   Paste the code from Remix to `src/GroceryShop.sol` file.

+-   Replace `PASTE_YOUR_CONTRACT_ADDRESS_HERE` with your contract address at the end of this README file.

+-   Commit and push your changes.

 -   Create a pull request from your forked repo to main branch of original repo to run the github workflow.

 ## Note

 -   Add proper checks for invalid inputs and error cases.
 -   Use modifier where appropriate.
--   User enums and structs where appropriate.
+-   Use enums and structs where appropriate.

+## Contract Address

+PASTE_YOUR_CONTRACT_ADDRESS_HERE